jay-khatri/jay-khatri.github.io/README.md

 This installs packages in `package.json`.

 ### `yarn start`
-This'll build the js bundle on a local port.
+This'll build the js bundle and serve it on a local port.

+### `yarn deploy`
+This'll build the js bundle and creat new hashes for all static files.